Kiwi Made: Delivery

 Weeks 11 – 15: Further research and final brief

-The Biotechnology Learning Hub was used as a resource to show other aspects of the possum industry, such as biological control of possums.
+The Science Learning Hub was used as a resource to show other aspects of the possum industry, such as biological control of possums.
 The class discussed information on the site, such as the use of genetically modified parasites to control possum fertility, and had to consider different stakeholder (Basically Bush, Department of Conservation, District Council, Woolly Yarns, hunters, animal rights groups and Royal Forest and Bird Society) views on this method of controlling the possum population.

 Colour is a major consideration in the various textiles skills that the class works on and Wendy spent some time looking at the attributes of colour.
 The girls were expected to know the vocabulary of colour (hue, value, complimentary, analogous, etc.) and to be able to analyse colour schemes.
 Colour Schemer software was a useful device to help students who might be struggling to identify colours, while those with a natural affinity for colour were able to work on other aspects, such as using colours from nature.
 All the class was then expected to apply their colour knowledge to their textile design.